Looking for a business loan? You may be able to get additional funding from an unexpected source: Your life insurance policy.

 - The death benefit must be more than the borrowed amount.

-- While both term life insurance policies and permanent life insurance policies can be used as collateral, many lenders only accept the latter.
+- While term and permanent life insurance policy can be collateral, many lenders only accept the latter.

-Term life insurance policies provides coverage for a limited period and does not accumulate cash value.
-In contrast, permanent life insurance covers your entire life and gathers cash value.
-Your policy's cash value, like a house or vehicle, is a tangible asset that may be used to secure a loan.
+Term life insurance policies provide coverage for a limited period and do not accumulate cash value.
+In contrast, a permanent life insurance policy covers your entire life and gathers cash value.
+Your life insurance policy's cash value, like a house or vehicle, is a tangible asset that may be used to secure a loan.

 When you offer a permanent life insurance policy as collateral, the lender can recover its money in both these scenarios: